How To Get Guardianship in Maryland in 2024 | A Comprehensive Guide

 Healthcare professionals advising a family on the Maryland guardianship legal process.

-A 6-Step Guide on Getting Guardianship in Maryland of an Older Adult, Parent, or Loved One
+A Step-by-Step Guide on Getting Guardianship in Maryland of an Older Adult, Parent, or Loved One

-You’ll begin the adult guardianship process by downloading a guardianship petition.
+You will begin Maryland’s adult guardianship process by downloading a petition (see the document below).

 Click here to download the Maryland court form CC-GN-002.